-Today the IMP Group has emerged to an informal, international network of scholars who continue to approach marketing, purchasing, technological development and management from an interactive perspective, in a B2B and a B2C context.
-The IMP Group's contemporary work also includes business community, policy, and science-technology-business issues.
+The IMP Group is an informal, international network of hundreds of scholars who approach marketing, purchasing, innovation, technological development and management from an interactive perspective, in a B2B and a B2C context.
+The IMP Group's current work also includes research on public-private networks, policy, and science-technology-business issues.
 Many of the IMP works are featured in the sections "Books", "Papers" and "The IMP Journal" on this webpage.
 The IMP Group stands for three main features: (1) a dynamic approach to economic exchange, (2) empirically driven research on inter-organizational interactions, and (3) an informal network of researchers forming a vibrant international community.